A1exrebys/arduino/README.txt

 			Now we can blinking led with timer and interrupt.
 			We init our timer to compare with number in OCR reg and if it equal go to ISR() function.

+gpio/button: program that based on gpio/led_blink.
+		Now we can turn on or off led depending on button state.